ElToberino/Tobers_Multidisplay_XXL/README.md

 * Special thanks to Marco Colli (MajicDesigns) for his libraries, the excellent documentation and the support via arduino forum
 * Special thanks to Benoit Blanchon for his great Arduino Json Library and his friendly support
 * Local language concept and some parts of weather functions inspired by ericBcreator and his [really nice display project](https://www.hackster.io/ericBcreator/1024-led-matrix-wifi-message-board-with-menu-web-interface-1b2666)
-* SPIFFS administration taken and adopted from the great Arduino ESP website https://fipsok.de/ by Jens Fleischer
+* SPIFFS administration taken and adapted from the great Arduino ESP website https://fipsok.de/ by Jens Fleischer
 * HTML background pattern graphic by Henry Daubrez, taken from http://thepatternlibrary.com/ <br>

 Thanks to the many, many other programmers and enthusiasts in the web whose work and helpfulness enabled me to realize such a project.<br>